 • M.S., University of Vermont (Burlington), 1977

 Having begun as an Assistant Professor at WCU in 1984, I am honored to serve and represent Western as its Robert Lee Madison Distinguished Professor.
 I continue to enjoy teaching undergraduate and graduate courses, providing clinical service and instruction to people who stutter and their families, engaging in research related to stuttering and professional preparation, and serving the university and larger community.
 I am thrilled that my work has provided me with opportunities to teach, research, and provide clinical service on six continents.
 In fall 2010, I introduced a graduate elective (International Perspectives on CSD), one component of which was traveling with graduate students to work with people who stutter and their clinicians and families at Obcanské sdružení LOGO (Brno, Czech Republic).
 Since then, seven of the Czech colleagues visited WCU and made professional presentations.
 Four of our guests indicated that Cullowhee was their first experience in the USA.
 Plans are underway to repeat our visit with students to the Czech Republic and to expand this elective to other countries and cultures.

 I think you will see that our department is comprised not only of bright students and faculty, but people who work hard, have fun, and do well at doing good.
 I might add that my wife, Kay, and I have two adult children, Sarah and Aaron, both of whom work professionally and live independently.
-When not working, I enjoy family time and hiking, camping, fly fishing, bicycling, and traveling.
+When not working, I enjoy family time and hiking, camping, fly fishing, bicycling, kayaking, and traveling.